taiansu/pianoteq_pi/README.md

 # Setup a Raspberry pi with Pianoteq 6

 ## Step 1:
-  Flash a SD card with newest Raspbian Buster with desktop version
+  Flash a SD card with newest [Raspbian OS with desktop version](https://www.raspberrypi.com/software/)

 ## Step 2:
   On Raspberry pi: